US-led intervention in Iraq (2014–2021): Demand of U.S. troop withdrawal from military bases in Iraq

 On 10 February, Iraqi parliament member Ali al-Ghanimi reported that the United States began to withdraw its troops from 15 military bases in Iraq.
 The U.S. continued its presence in the Ain al-Asad airbase in the Anbar province and also at the one near the city of Erbil.
 Following this, the Iraqi parliament pressed for American troops to "be withdrawn from all the bases".
-In the meantime, U.S. President Donald Trump mentioned that Iraq should pay back the U.S. for the facilities built there, if the U.S. military leaves, from Iraqi money held in the U.S. Otherwise the troops would stay in Iraq.
+In the meantime, U.S. President Donald J. Trump mentioned that Iraq should pay back the U.S. for the facilities built there, if the U.S. military leaves, from Iraqi money held in the U.S. Otherwise the troops would stay in Iraq.
 Moreover, the Trump administration drafted sanctions against Iraq whether they expel U.S. troops.
 Later on, U.S. military offered to partially withdraw from bases near Shia-majority areas such as Balad Air Base, but Ain al-Asad was a "red line".